Currently based in Berlin, Germany, Omri is frequently touring Europe, USA, and Israel with various jazz, world-music and electronic-music acts.

 In the years to follow Omri co-founded the band Niogi with pianist, composer and highly acclaimed music educator Dr. Guy Shkolnik.
 The band has toured extensively all over Europe, and was often regarded as a new sound in Jazz Fusion.
 During their mutual work Omri has studied deeply the art of counterpoint and voice leading, as well as sound synthesis and music production, and mastering his skills on the EWI.
 Today he is regarded by many as one of the most prominent EWI players in the global music scene.
 Creating patches and sounds for various plug-in companies and interviewed often about his diverse in depth usage of instruments and gear in different musical acts.

-Omri Abramov is an official artist of these cutting-edge musical gear and software companies: Aodyo Instruments, Audio Modeling, CloudVocal, Modalics, ReedGeek, Kirlin Cable, Oleg Products, Fiberreed, Darkglass Electronics, Geller Ebonit
+Omri Abramov is an official artist of numerous cutting-edge musical gear and software companies such as Aodyo, Audio Modeling, CloudVocal, Modalics, ReedGeek, Kirlin Cable, Oleg Products, Fiberreed, Darkglass Electronics and Geller Ebonit.

 In the years 2018-2022 Omri was acting as the musical director and head mentor in BANDS, a rock academy for non-professional musicians, mentoring and guiding multiple bands and musicians and getting them to a performance level as a band.